junminglazy/Lazy-Update-World-Model/README.md

     ```

 ---
+##  The Strangest Clock Experiment

+To empirically validate the theoretical framework, a controlled experiment was designed in the Unity engine to provide strong quantitative evidence for the model's performance claims.

+* **Objective**: To empirically prove that the Lazy Update model can break the traditional O(N) performance bottleneck of large-scale worlds, and to validate its predicted O(K) complexity and the "Perfect Illusion" phenomenon in A Thought Experiment Based on Clock Simulation.

+* **Methodology**:
+    * **Environment & Setup**: The experiment was conducted in a Unity scene viewed from a top-down perspective.
+A custom C# architecture was developed to automate the procedure and ensure data precision.
+    ***Test Subjects - Clocks**: "Clocks" were used as test subjects, with their total number (N) increasing exponentially from 1 to 65,536.
+To simulate complexity and maximize performance load, the initial state of all clocks was set to increment sequentially by one-second intervals (e.g., Clock #0 starts at 00:00:00, Clock #1 at 00:00:01, and so on).
+    * **Observers & Interaction**: The scene contained two types of observers:
+        * **Internal Observers**: Represented as arrows, their ray-based "perception" is the sole mechanism that triggers object state updates in Lazy Update mode.
+        * **External Observer**: The main camera acts as the external observer.
+It can be toggled (via the `Tab` key) between a pure observation mode (showing the underlying "Activity Spotlight") and a proxy internal observer mode (simulating a player's first-person view).
+    * **Procedure**: The experiment followed an iterative A/B testing cycle controlled by hotkeys.
+For each scale of N, baseline data for the "Traditional Update" mode was collected for 10 seconds.
+Then, the system was switched to "Lazy Update" mode in real-time to collect comparative data.
+The cycle was repeated after increasing N to obtain a comprehensive performance curve.
+    * **Key Metrics**: To quantitatively compare the models, the experiment focused on three categories of indicators:
+        * **Performance Metrics**: Average FPS, FPS Jitter (standard deviation), and Average CPU Usage.
+        * **Efficiency Metric**: Active Rate %, calculating the percentage of clocks actually being updated relative to the total number.
+        * **Comparison Metrics**: FPS Improvement Factor and CPU Savings %.
+---

 ## Astonishing Empirical Results

 The theory has been comprehensively validated through the "Strangest Clock Experiment" in the Unity engine.
 The empirical data provides irrefutable proof of the model's overwhelming advantages:

 <img width="1200" height="700" alt="未命名設計" src="https://github.com/user-attachments/assets/44d944c5-e98a-4961-a3a2-d3616715b9e6" />